kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Bias in Pretrained Models

-Training data reflects society.
+Training data reflects society
-Bias persists.
+Bias persists
 Monitoring remains required

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.